mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

         function on_interact(self, player, button, modifiers, itemstack)

-            called when the player tries to interact with the entity
+            Called when the player tries to interact with the entity
             :param player: the player doing so, WARNING: only type-hinted for entity, not world/player.py:Player
             :param button: the button used
             :param modifiers: the modifiers used